divadsn/docker-bluemap-nginx/README.md

   divadsn/bluemap-nginx:latest
 ```

 Note that in both cases, you need to create a `settings.json` file in the `./data` directory.
-You can also find this file in the BlueMap data directory.
+You can also find this file in the BlueMap webroot directory.

 ## Environment variables
 | Variable | Description | Default value |